syeo66/subsoxy/database/README.md

 # Database Module

-The database module handles all SQLite3 database operations for song tracking and transition analysis.
+The database module handles all SQLite3 database operations for song tracking and transition analysis with comprehensive error handling and validation.

 ## Overview

 This module provides:
-- Database initialization and schema creation
+- Database initialization and schema creation with error recovery
-- Song storage and retrieval
+- Song storage and retrieval with input validation
-- Play event recording
+- Play event recording with structured error handling
-- Transition probability tracking
+- Transition probability tracking with graceful degradation
-- Thread-safe database operations
+- Thread-safe database operations with transaction management
+- Comprehensive error context for debugging

 ## Database Schema